Part of the Speed audit

 Does SiteCurl measure Core Web Vitals?

-No. SiteCurl checks server-side and markup factors like page size, compression, and script count.
-For Core Web Vitals (LCP, FID, CLS), use Lighthouse or PageSpeed Insights.
+No. SiteCurl checks server and markup factors like page size, compression, and script count.
+For Core Web Vitals (LCP, INP, CLS), use Lighthouse or PageSpeed Insights.
+The two tools complement each other.

 What is the most common speed issue?

-Missing compression and large page sizes are the two most common.
-Enabling gzip or brotli on your server is usually a one-line change that cuts transfer sizes by 60 to 80 percent.
+Missing compression and large page sizes.
+Turning on gzip or brotli is often a one-line server change that cuts file sizes by 60 to 80 percent.
+After that, check your script count and image sizes.

 How often should I check page speed?

 Monthly is a good start.
-New plugins, tracking scripts, and content updates can slow pages down over time.
-A regular scan catches regressions early.
+New plugins, tracking scripts, and content updates can slow pages over time.
+A regular scan catches issues before they affect visitors.

 Can I check speed without signing up?

 Yes.
-The free audit checks all 11 speed factors on your home page as part of a full seven-category scan.
-No signup required.
+The free audit checks server and markup speed signals on your home page in a full seven-category scan.
+No signup needed.

 Is this the same as Lighthouse performance?

-No. Lighthouse measures browser-based metrics like paint times and layout shift.
-SiteCurl checks server and markup factors.
-They complement each other.
+No. Lighthouse measures browser rendering metrics like paint times and layout shift.
+SiteCurl checks server and markup factors like compression, file count, and image optimization.
+They measure different things and work well together.

 Check your page speed now